unyon/splurty/windows.md

 Knowing and understanding how to connect to your web development environment when you want to start coding is pretty important.

-**Go to our [FirehoseProject Vagrant Intro Guide](http://www.thefirehoseproject.com/cheat-sheets/vagrant-intro) and get comfortable with your web developlemt environment.**
+**Go to our [FirehoseProject Vagrant Intro Guide](http://www.thefirehoseproject.com/cheat-sheets/vagrant-intro) and get comfortable with your web development environment.**